ffdo/node-informant/README.md

 store:
   type: "bolt"            # The type of data store to use.
 Currently bolt (persistend) and memory (non persistend) are supported
   path: "/opt/gluon-collector/collector.db" # The path is only relevant for bolt store.
 Where to store the database?
+  expireNodesAfterDays: 365 # After this amount of days, a node is considered gone and is deleted from the database

 http:
   port: 8079              # The port where the http server will listen on.